linux-dev-arch/cherryscript/README.md

 * inc - used to increment an integer variable
  ### if anyone wants to help me in the development please let me know in github issues
  ## How to use
-<p>To run a .cheri file just download the interpreter i.e cherryscript.py.
+<p>To run a .ci file just download the interpreter i.e cherryscript.py.
-<p>make a .cheri file in the same folder as the interpreter
+<p>make a .ci file in the same folder as the interpreter
 <p>run the following command in the terminal(linux) or command prompt(windows)
 <p>For windows
 <p>python3.exe cherryscript.py "your program.cheri"